ludovicalarcon/jenkins-k8s/README.md

           persistentVolumeClaim:
             claimName: jenkins-pvc
 ```
-As we are in local cluster, we will have only one pod based on the official jenkins' image.
-As jenkins have its configuration in `/var/jenkins_home` we are mounting our volume on that path.
+As we are in a local cluster, we will have only one pod based on the official jenkins' image.
+Jenkins has its configuration in `/var/jenkins_home`, that why, we are mounting our volume on that path.
 For further information about k8s deployment, you can refer to the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 Now we apply our deployment:
 ```sh